List of Marvel Comics characters: M: Microbe in other media

 Matthew Moy was set to portray Microbe in New Warriors prior to its cancellation.

+Micromax

+Micromax (Scott Wright) is a fictional character, a mutant superhero appearing in American comic books published by Marvel Comics.
+Micromax was created by Alan Davis and first appeared in Excalibur #44 (Dec.
+1991).
+Micromax has the ability to increase, decrease, or redistribute his body mass, allowing for dramatic size and shape changes.

+Prior to the discovery of his mutant abilities, Scott Wright was a disk jockey.
+With the discovery of his powers he became a special British government operative for M.I.6, a secret British national security unit, under the name Micromax.
+He had a few run ins with Excalibur, even joining them on some missions.
+He later resigns from the F.I.6 to join the Brand Corporation in New Jersey.

+Micromax retains his mutant powers after M-Day, joining the Office of National Emergency to police the 198.
+He later joined the mutant nation of Krakoa, where he was eligible for the 2022 X-Men vote, but lost to Firestar.

 Midnight

+Midnight is the name of several characters appearing in American comic books published by Marvel Comics.

+Mary McGrill

+Mary McGrill is a waitress and cook who works at the Short Stop Diner.
+She operated as Midnight and fought U.S. Archer.

+Jeff Wilde

 Midnight (Jeff Wilde) was a partner of Moon Knight.
 While training his new sidekick, Moon Knight was targeted by the Secret Empire.
 In an attempt to eliminate Moon Knight for past confrontations with the criminal organization, the Secret Empire seemingly disintegrated Midnight with an energy blast.

 Midnight is resurrected, and possesses a cyborg body enhanced with rocket-powered feet, super-extensible arms, super-strength, and laser beams along with a cyborg nurse, Lynn Church.
-He is believed to be killed a second time in a battle with Moon Knight, Spider-Man, Darkhawk, The Punisher, Nova and Night Thrasher.
+He is believed to be killed a second time in a battle with Moon Knight, Spider-Man, Darkhawk, Punisher, Nova, and Night Thrasher.

 He is seen a third time with Lynn Church after a murderous spree to get the attention of Moon Knight again.
 Moon Knight confronts the two in Mogart's underground lair.
 Moon Knight grudgingly kills Midnight to let his soul rest.